 TLDNR version — The thing is that I did learn enough programming and Unity editor in approximately 6 months, to build our game.
 Some people consider it to be “genius” which would be cool, if it would be true (I am 40 years old so, I shouldn’t be able to learn new things, I think…).
 My dream as a kid was to become a genius…

 I think that like any skill, learning is something that you learn and practice.
 I am very passionate about learning, and I practice all the time.
 I have learned new skills every 3–5 years or so for the last 15–20 years, which really helped me understand what can I learn, how and when and also made me think that human’s brain doesn’t really have a limitation.
 Our life time is a limitation, but that’s about it.

 The society tells us that you can only master one main skill in our life and maybe a few secondary ones, because we are limited.
 People say “I am not good at Math” and we wouldn’t even try to get good at it because we are not “talented”.
 You cannot play the guitar because you don’t have a “musical skill” or you cannot be an artist because “you are not talented at drawing”.

-I think we can learn anything, giving that we have the time and the privilege to do it (like getting born in the right place at the right time and/or creating ourselves the priveldges that we need…), and the genetics is only there to give us an edge.
+I think we can learn anything, giving that we have the time and the privilege to do it (like getting born in the right place at the right time and/or creating ourselves the privileges that we need…), and the genetics is only there to give us an edge.
 I also think most of our existence is governed by chaos, so there is no harm in trying to establish some sort of control over those things we can actually control.
-Learning is one of them, if not the most important, since it goes back to everything — Leaning to talk, to walk, to love, to suffer, to do math, to program, to draw, to be sympathetic and to be able to empathize, to change yourself and help other change.
+Learning is one of them, if not the most important, since it goes back to everything — Leaning to talk, to walk, to love, to suffer, to do math, to program, to draw, to be sympathetic and to be able to empathize, to change yourself and help other change or to understand chaos.